4 Day Guided Garden Route Tour from Cape Town

 DAY 04.
 Knysna – Plettenberg Bay – Tsitsikamma National Park

 You explore Knysna and travel further via Plettenberg Bay to visit the Birds of Eden.
 This unique two-hectare dome (the worlds largest) spans over a gorge of indigenous forest.
-It is currently home to over 3,500 birds from over 220 species, with the main focus being African birds.
+It is currently home to over 3,500 birds from over 220 species, focusing on African birds.
 Then visit Monkeyland, the world’s first free-roaming multi-species primate sanctuary.
-You can expect to see a variety of primates, ranging from the Gibbons of Asia to the Lemurs of Madagascar.
+You can expect to see various primates, ranging from the Gibbons of Asia to the Lemurs of Madagascar.
 More than 700 primates live here in the sanctuary.
 Travel to The Bloukrans Bridge, 216 meters (709 feet) above the Bloukrans River.
 The Bloukrans Bungee is the world’s highest commercial bungee bridge and the highest commercial natural bungee jump in the world (optional).

 Many extreme sports activities and weather dependent excursion options exist along with the routing of this tour.
 We have included the nature highlights in the tour – however, please discuss any of these options with your guide.
 (Some are only available on private and personalized tours)